 Push the veggies over to the side of the pan and add the garlic and minced beef.
 Continue to fry, turning the meat occasionally until it is browned.

 Stir the cornflour into 400ml cold water.
 Add to the pan along with the Marmite, herbs, seasoning and tomato puree.
 Stir well, cover with a lid and simmer gently for 20 minutes.
-The vegetables will soften, and the liquid will thicken into a delicious gravy.
+The vegetables will soften, and the liquid will thicken into a delicious rich gravy.

 Add the frozen peas, and cook for another 3 minutes.